Our Nova Scotia RCMP Members:

 Specialized Policing Services No One Else Offers

-Only the RCMP delivers over 24 specialized policing services across the province, including Major Crime Investigators, Air Support, Forensic Teams, Police Dog Units, Marine Patrol, Crisis Negotiators, and more.
+Only the RCMP delivers access to over 150 specialized policing services across the province, including Major Crime Investigators, Air Support, Forensic Teams, Police Dog Units, Marine Patrol, Crisis Negotiators, and more.

 Across Nova Scotia, municipal police services regularly call on the RCMP for backup and access to specialized units.
 In 2021, the RCMP responded to 84 requests from municipal services for specialized support.
 Without the RCMP, these communities would have to bear the full cost of these critical services.